 Last Minute Changes?

 For many leagues, last minute changes by their member organizations are huge headaches.
 They become even bigger headaches after the schedule has been published.
-It is not uncommon for leagues to learn that a team was dropped, or added, or a certain fields are unavailable.
+It is not uncommon for leagues to learn that a team was dropped or added, or that certain fields are unavailable.
 At TeamsCompete, we built our technology knowing that last minute changes are inevitable and must be resolved quickly.
 Our ability to rapidly address schedule changes sets TeamsCompete apart from other scheduling systems.
 We quickly put out “fires” before they engulf your league.

 Scheduling Snafu Examples

 1. Fields Double Booked

 After TeamsCompete published the schedule for a girls’ lacrosse league, one member club informed TeamsCompete of a major problem.
 The boys’ teams had inadvertently used the girls’ field dates and times to generate their season’s games.
 The result was double booked fields for the entire season.
 Working closely with this member club; TeamsCompete cancelled and replaced a season’s worth of games and aligned game slots on each field to maintain optimal umpire coverage.

 Two weeks into the season, a member club in a state-wide league informed TeamsCompete that it no longer had enough players to field two teams; injuries and the demands of competing sports had taken their toll.
 TeamsCompete eliminated the remaining games for one of the teams, added new games for the opponents, and aligned all impacted fields for referee coverage.

 |The Fix||40 games deleted, changed or added in 2 hours.|